brentwilliams2/ca-job-board-joomla/components/com_cajobboard/admin/Model/Behaviour/README.txt

+Be sure to extend Model Behaviours in the front-end (Site), the CLI will access them as Site for the namespace

 To override validation behaviour for a particular model, create a directory named named after the model in the 'Behaviour' directory and create a file with the same file name as this behaviour ('Check.php').
 The model file cannot go in